In this guide

 Why is there a limit?

-There are serious penalties that can be incurred if the in-house assets rules are breached.
+There are serious penalties for breaching the in-house assets rules.

 How it works